bbauska/Anti-Project2025/anti.md

 Debbie Lesko (R-AZ).
 These congressional actions should be carefully reviewed to make sure they complement state Parents’ Bills of Rights, such as those passed in Georgia (2022), Florida (2021), Montana (2021), Wyoming (2017), Idaho (2015), Oklahoma (2014), Virginia (2013), and Arizona (2010).”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Gender Identity</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025 claimed “radical gender ideology is having a devastating effect on school-aged children today—especially young girls.”
+<p>Project 2025 claimed “radical gender ideology is having a devastating effect on school-aged
+children today—especially young girls.”
 “The next Administration should take particular note of how radical gender ideology is having a devastating effect on school-aged children today—especially young girls.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for the next administration to work with Congress to pass model legislation for the country that says “no public education employee or contractor shall use a name to address a student other than that listed on a student’s birth certificate without written permission.
+<p>Project 2025 called for the next administration to work with Congress to pass model legislation for
+the country that says “no public education employee or contractor shall use a name to address a student other than that listed on a student’s birth certificate without written permission.
 “The next Administration should work with Congress to provide an example to state lawmakers by requiring K–12